hmyan90/MediaRefreshTools/README.md

 * Download OEM Language Pack ISO, e.g. 17763.1.180914-1434.rs5_release_CLIENTLANGPACKDVD_OEM_MULTI.iso,
   and put it in $PackagesPath/LP/17763.1.180914-1434.rs5_release_CLIENTLANGPACKDVD_OEM_MULTI.iso

-Or you can simply run DownloadContents.ps1, then manually download Feature On Demands ISO and OEM Language Pack ISO.
+Or you can simply run DownloadContents.ps1, then manually download Feature On Demand ISO and OEM Language Pack ISO.

 ## Description
 The script will do the following 6 steps sequentially:

 #### Preparation
 * Check input parameters and package layout are okay.
 * Check local environment has enough disk space for working.
 We need about 15GB.
 * Export Winre.wim from Install.wim

 #### Patch SSU
 * Patch SSU to Windows Preinstallation environment, Windows Recovery environment and Main OS

 #### Add Language Packs
-* Add Recovery languages to Windows Main OS (install.wim)
+* Add Language Packs to Windows Main OS (install.wim)
-* Add Language Packs to Windows Recovery Environment (winre.wim in install.wim)
+* Add Recovery languages to Windows Recovery Environment (winre.wim in install.wim)
 * Add Language Packs to Windows Preinstallation environment
 * Notice the script won't add localized Windows Setup resources to the Windows installation media, if you want to do this, you need to manually copy the language-specific Setup resources from each language-specific Windows distribution to the Sources folder in your Windows distribution.

-#### Add Feature On Demands
+#### Add Feature On Demand
-* Add Feature On Demands capabilities to Windows Main OS
+* Add Feature On Demand capabilities to Windows Main OS

 #### Patch SafeOS, Setup DU and LCU
 * Patch SafeOS to Windows Recovery environment
 * Patch Setup DU to Media
 * Patch LCU to Windows Preinstallation environment and Main OS

 #### Finishing up
 * Cleanup patched winre.wim, boot.wim and install.wim